AckerApple/mega-aide/ENHANCEMENTS.md

     </a>

 7. 🔀 Launchbox add "Shuffle Music"
-    - Let's add a new game into LaunchBox so we can have one **favorite** item that will shuffle music
+    - Let's add a new game into LaunchBox so we can have a **favorites** wheel item that will shuffle music
     - Open LaunchBox, not BigBox, and tap the "Add" button
     - Fill out the metadata and ensure to check "☑️ Favorite"
+    - Recommend visiting the Videos tab and drag/drop generic media
+        - Most of us have an existing music platform wheel and you can just reuse media from that
+        - Consider the EHA marquee video or the existing video that appears on music platform wheel
     - Goto "Launching" tab
       - Fill out where the VLC.exe app lives
       - TIP: Review screen shot(s) below or find a rom in LaunchBox that already loads audio and compare file paths